proinsias/an-independent-mind/docs/Motivation.md

 ---
-title: "Motivation"
+title: 'Motivation'
 date: 2023-05-16 18:33
-last_modified_at: 2023-05-18 12:41
+last_modified_at: 2023-05-18 12:51
 tags:
     - health
     - motivation
 ---

 ###[Health MOC](Health%20MOC.md)

 # Motivation

 ## Quotes

-> Don’t practice until you get it right.
-Practice until you don’t get it wrong.
+> Don't practice until you get it right.
+Practice until you don't get it wrong.

-> Integrity means doing the right thing even when it’s not convenient.
+> Integrity means doing the right thing even when it's not convenient.

-> We need to try to do the right thing every time, to perform at our best, because we never know which moment in our lives we’ll be judged on.
+> We need to try to do the right thing every time, to perform at our best, because we never know which moment in our lives we'll be judged on.